 Preserves are open every day, sunrise to sunset.

 As of July 1, nearly all of our facilities are back open -- but with social distancing protocols in place.
 Guest numbers will be subject to limits permitted by the State's Restore Illinois Plan.
 Under Phase 4, gatherings of more than 50 people or 50 percent of room capacity (whichever is smaller) are not permitted.
 You may be asked to wait to enter a facility, until adequate social-distancing may be accommodated.
-Through July, showings at both special-event rental facilities -- the Barbara Belding Lodge at Brewster Creek and the rental side of Creek Bend Nature Center are by appointment only.
-Call (630) 444-3064 to request an appointment.
 The Fabyan Windmill remains closed.
 The Fabyan Japanese Garden will reopen on a modified schedule.
 See Preservation Partners of the Fox Valley for information on historic sites.
 Thank you for your patience and cooperation, during this time.

 Public Meetings: Until further notice, all public meetings of the Forest Preserve District will take place at the Kane County Government Center.
 Click here for more info.
-Beginning July 10, to view slides or hear livestream audio of District meetings, visit our YouTube channel at https://bit.ly/fpdkc or
+To view slides or hear livestream audio of District meetings, visit our YouTube channel at https://bit.ly/fpdkc or click below:

 Nature Virtually Everywhere: For those who choose not to come out to the preserves at this time, we'll bring the Kane County Forest Preserves to you!
 See our new "Nature Virtually Everywhere" series of nature programs.
 More information is available here.